BirdeeHub/nixCats-nvim/templates/simple/README.md

 # Simple

-This is approximately as minimal of a configuration as possible without missing major functionality, and is split up into multiple files for easy reading.
+This is approximately the most minimal configuration that can be called a fully-featured configuration, and is split up into multiple files for easy reading.

 Just like the [`flakeless`](../flakeless) template it is a nix expression that returns a derivation containing